pau1ie/Booklet/documents/index.rst

 HornPenguin Booklet is a free and open source booklet generating program.
-It can reorder the pages, rotate and transform for fold signature, and add printing markers for color printing.
+It can take an input PDF file and reorder, rotate and transform it's pages to generate pages which can be folded into signatures.
+This process is called imposition.
+It can also add printing markers for color printing.

-You can print your book signatures and a simple pamphlet with your home printer.
+Documents from simple pamphlets to complex book signatures can be printed on a home printer.
+Here are some of the features:

-* Support difference signature size from 4 to 64.
+* Signature sizes from 4 to 64 pages are supported.
 * Imposition.
-* Change page size during generating a signature.
+* Control page size during imposition.
-* Left riffling direction is supported for old Asian, Hebrew, and Arabic bookbindings.
+* Right to Left riffling direction is supported for old Asian, Hebrew, and Arabic bookbindings, in addition to the normal Left to Right.
-* Printing markers: trim, CMYK, signature proofs are supported.
+* Printing markers can be added: trim, CMYK, and signature proofs.

-You can see basic and advanced tutorials in :ref:`Usage <usage_label>`.
+See :ref:`Usage <usage_label>` for more detailed usage instructions.
 Please read the :ref:`License <license>` if you want to use, contribute, or distribute this program.

 If you want to contribute to this project see the :ref:`Development Guide <develop_guide>`.

 .. toctree::
    :maxdepth: 2